Classic South Africa

 Day 1Fly overnight to Johannesburg.

-Day 2Meet your Tour Manager and transfer to Lesedi Cultural Village.
-You'll spend two nights here in traditional surroundings, staying at the heart of the Cradle of Humankind World Heritage Site.
-Enjoy a light meal and your first night under African skies.
-En-route to your hotel you'll visit Liliesleaf, a 28-acre farmstead, once the underground headquarters of the ANC and Umkhonto we Sizwe.
+Day 2Meet your tour manager and transfer to the Lesedi Cultural Village.
+You'll spend two nights here in traditional surroundings – but in rooms with modern conveniences – in the heart of the Cradle of Humankind World Heritage Site.
+On the way, you'll visit Liliesleaf Farm, a 28-acre farmstead that served as the underground headquarters of the African National Congress.
+Once in Lesedi, relax and enjoy your first meal under the African sky.

-Day 3Discover the history behind the democratic South Africa of today as we visit Johannesburg's Apartheid Museum.
-This evening, enjoy the hospitality of your Lesedi hosts, who will introduce their cultures, welcome you into their homes and perform traditional music and dances.
+Day 3Today you'll visit Johannesburg’s Apartheid Museum, which provides the moving historical background to today’s democratic South Africa.
+This evening, enjoy the hospitality of your Lesedi hosts – Zulu, Xhosa, Pedi, Basotho and Ndebele tribespeople – who will introduce their cultures, show you their homes and demonstrate traditional music and dancing.